kjhosein/kjh-blog/content/blog/2014-09-communication.md

 ## Additional Points to Consider

 Communication != documentation.
 In other words, don’t regard a series of IMs or even an email thread as documentation.
-If it should be documented, put it into your agreed-upon cetnral store of docs (e.g. a wiki, a knowledge base, etc.).
+If it should be documented, put it into your agreed-upon central store of docs (e.g. a wiki, a knowledge base, etc.).

 Email is used in an intrusive, interruptive manner.
 Ideally, you should only check it a handful of times per day, but corporate cultures everywhere has turned email into an always-on, must-respond-now monster that sucks up time and productivity.
 Let me repeat: email should not be considered an immediate form of communication.
 Verbal communication is.